Harry Potter and the Prisoner of Azkaban (soundtrack): "The Dementors Converge"

 "The Dementors Converge" is heard when Harry is attempting to save Sirius Black from the Dementors.
 The piece mainly consists of discordant wavering strings at the beginning, but as it progresses, Williams weaves punctuating piccolos and long notes of brass that gradually build up the menacing tension.
 This rises to a climax where thunderous clusters of timpani and hair-raising choir are introduced only to die back down, followed by an atmospheric flutter from the harp.
 The strings then lead into another extremity that uses bits and pieces from Williams' "The Patronus Light", interjected by harsh grating brass.
 The music appears to die off again instantly; however, the familiar sound of lush strings and celesta (so prominent in Williams' earlier scores for these films) subdue the tension afore.

+"Mischief Managed!"

+“Mischief Managed!” is the final track on the Harry Potter and the Prisoner of Azkaban (Original Motion Picture Soundtrack), composed and conducted by John Williams.
+Running over twelve minutes, it is the longest piece on the album and functions as a closing suite that reprises and weaves together many of the film’s central themes, including Hedwig’s Theme, Buckbeak’s Flight, A Window to the Past, and Double Trouble.
+The track serves as a musical coda to the soundtrack, summarizing key motifs heard earlier in the score and providing a sense of resolution at the end of the recording.

 Responses and ratings

 The album was well received among film music critics.
 Archie Watt of MovieCues highly praised the score, calling it "One of the best albums of 2004, and well worth a listen by any film music or John Williams fan."